-Eric Allman eric@Sendmail.ORG
+Eric Allman Sendmail, Inc. eric@Sendmail.COM

-Version 8.106
+Version 8.135

-For Sendmail Version 8.8
+For Sendmail Version 8.9

-Sendmail implements a general purpose internetwork mail routing facility under the UNIX® operating system.
+SendmailTM implements a general purpose internetwork mail routing facility under the UNIX® operating system.
 It is not tied to any one transport protocol - its function may be likened to a crossbar switch, relaying messages from one domain into another.
 In the process, it can do a limited amount of message header editing to put the message into a format that is appropriate for the receiving domain.
 All of this is done under the control of a configuration file.

 Due to the requirements of flexibility for sendmail, the configuration file can seem somewhat unapproachable.
 However, there are only a few basic configurations for most sites, for which standard configuration files have been supplied.
-Most other configurations can be built by adjusting an existing configuration files incrementally.
+Most other configurations can be built by adjusting an existing configuration file incrementally.

-Sendmail is based on RFC821 (Simple Mail Transport Protocol), RFC822 (Internet Mail Format Protocol), RFC1123 (Internet Host Requirements), RFC1521 (MIME), RFC1651 (SMTP Service Extensions), RFC1891 (SMTP Delivery Status Notifications), RFC1892 (Multipart/Report), RFC1893 (Mail System Status Codes), RFC1894 (Delivery Status Notifications), and RFC1985 (SMTP Service Extension for Remote Message Queue Starting).
+Sendmail is based on RFC821 (Simple Mail Transport Protocol), RFC822 (Internet Mail Headers Format), RFC1123 (Internet Host Requirements), RFC2045 (MIME), RFC1869 (SMTP Service Extensions), RFC1652 (SMTP 8BITMIME Extension), RFC1870 (SMTP SIZE Extension), RFC1891 (SMTP Delivery Status Notifications), RFC1892 (Multipart/Report), RFC1893 (Mail System Status Codes), RFC1894 (Delivery Status Notifications), RFC1985 (SMTP Service Extension for Remote Message Queue Starting), and RFC2033 (Local Message Transmission Protocol).
 However, since sendmail is designed to work in a wider world, in many cases it can be configured to exceed these protocols.
 These cases are described herein.